law108000/nestjs-blueprint-crud/README.md

 A comprehensive NestJS library for automatic CRUD operations with TypeORM, complex queries, and entity associations.

+> If you find this library helpful, please consider giving it a ⭐ on [GitHub](https://github.com/law108000/nestjs-blueprint-crud)!

 ## Inspiration

 This library draws inspiration from [SailsJS](https://sailsjs.com/) and its blueprint API, bringing the concept of automatic CRUD generation to the modern NestJS ecosystem with full TypeScript support and contemporary development practices.